What is peripheral neuropathy?

 How is peripheral neuropathy treated?

 In some cases, over-the-counter pain relievers can help.
-Other times, prescription drugs are needed.
-Some of these drugs include mexiletine, a medication developed to correct irregular heart rhythms; antiseizure drugs, such as gabapentin, phenytoin, and carbamazepine; and some classes of antidepressants, including tricyclics such as amitriptyline.
+Other times, prescription medicines are needed.
+Some of these medicines include mexiletine, a medicine developed to correct irregular heart rhythms; antiseizure drugs, such as gabapentin, phenytoin, and carbamazepine; and some classes of antidepressants, including tricyclics such as amitriptyline.

 Lidocaine injections and patches may help with pain in other instances.
-And in extreme situations, surgery can be used to destroy nerves or repair injuries that are causing neuropathic pain and symptoms.
+And in extreme cases, surgery can be used to destroy nerves or repair injuries that are causing neuropathic pain and symptoms.

 Can peripheral neuropathy be prevented?